 The final step is Construction.
 Prices and resource requirements are kept abstracted.
 The Mad Scientist needs patronage and connections, funding and resources for their Creation.
 This cost is always assumed to be beyond the current wealth and means of the player character, these things need to be gathered via secret dealings or public support.
 The fruitfulness of this resource gathering stage determines how the fraught the Creation's construction is.
 The inventing player rolls a reaction roll, adding their charisma modifier as normal.
 If the DM deems the Creation to be abhorrent, roll with a -2 modifier.

-3-5: A mishap, a disaster!
+2-4: A mishap, a disaster!
+Follow this flowchart or apply the most applicable outcome.
 There is an industrial accident, the Creation goes rogue, turns out evil or is stolen.
-The Creation is complete but something must be done before it can be used - retrieved from a huge acid spill, from an exploding workshop, from a thief.
+The Creation is complete but something must be done or dealt with before it can be used - retrieved from a huge acid spill, from an exploding workshop, from a thief.
 Perhaps the Creation, if sentient, rebels against its creator.
 Perhaps the Creation fuses with the Creator?

-9-11: Excess resources.
+10-11: Excess resources.
+Creation is completed.
+The process was inspiring.
 Gain an additional word during your next mad science downtime.

 12: Very successful.
-You have made 2 Creations rather than one.
+You have made 2 copies of your Creation rather than one.

 Once this table has been rolled on, the downtime is over and the Creation (though it's status might be fraught) is complete and adventuring may resume.
 The DM determines the mechanical properties and effects of the Creation based on its description and drawbacks if necessary.